yalamanchilivahini5/vsdtclpowertool/README.md

 3) Unzip the compressed folder and save in preferred folder.   <br/>
 4) Open `setup.exe` file and install.

 **Note: NI Multisim can be downloaded only on windows OS.
-For MAC OS or LINUX users, Windows OS have to be installed using virtual machine or can use online MULTISIM LIVE https://www.multisim.com/
+For MAC OS or LINUX users, Windows OS have to be installed using virtual machine or can use online [MULTISIM LIVE](https://www.multisim.com/) or can run using [WINE](https://www.winehq.org/)

 ## Steps to draw and run schematic on NI multisim in windows
 1) Open NI Multisim 14.1 from start menu